jsoref/thorium/api/docs/src/admins/common_issues/jobs_stuck_at_created.md

 ### High Load
 ---
 When the cluster has a high number of jobs in queue, jobs may be in a created state for an extended period of time.
-The fairshare scheduler should help mitigate this when other users are the cause of the load (the fair share scheduler balances across users, not images/pipelines).
+The fair share scheduler should help mitigate this when other users are the cause of the load (the fair share scheduler balances across users, not images/pipelines).
 If the user experiencing the stuck jobs is also the cause of heavy load, the user needs